sczzz3/EHRDiff/README.md

 python main.py --mode eval --workdir <new_directory> --config <config_file>
 ```

 Note that we modify the code from the DPDM repo, with which we attempt to equip the model with the ability of differential privacy.
-In our preliminary experiments, we found it to be effective for the Cinc dataset, while it is hard to adjust for MIMIC data which may be due to the high-dimension problem commonly concerned with differential privacy.
+In our preliminary experiments, we found it to be effective for the CinC dataset, while it is hard to adjust for MIMIC data which may be due to the high-dimension problem commonly concerned with differential privacy.

 # Citation